heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

 ## Vector Space Encoding

+The prototype and percept structures encode concepts using the percept-triplet structure introduced in Section 1.3.
+This three-vector approach addresses the curse of dimensionality in traditional AI systems by using three culturally rich vectors that directly mirror human cognitive structures:

+1. **Archetypal Vector (WHAT)**: Equivalent to **planets** in astrological structure, representing fundamental qualities and core energies of a concept (e.g., Sun/identity, Mars/action, Jupiter/expansion)
+2. **Expression Vector (HOW)**: Equivalent to **zodiacal signs**, indicating specific modes of expression (e.g., Leo/dramatic, Virgo/analytical, Aquarius/innovative)
+3. **Mundane Vector (WHERE)**: Equivalent to **houses**, grounding concepts in contextual domains (e.g., 1st House/identity, 10th House/career, 4th House/home)

-The prototype and percept structures encode the concept into data structures that can be represented in vector spaces [4].
-This allows the game to efficiently store, categorize, compare, filter, and present the percepts and prototypes in an imaginary game space, which represents the player's inner cosmos.
+This structured encoding allows the game to efficiently store, categorize, compare, filter, and present percepts and prototypes in an imaginary game space, which represents the player's inner cosmos.
+The three-vector approach creates a middle layer between statistical patterns and symbolic frameworks, enabling meaningful translation between human and machine domains.

-As the player collects inputs, their inner cosmos expands according to the logic of the structural encoding and the growth of the dynamic knowledge base generated from their Books [5].
+As the player collects inputs, their inner cosmos expands according to the logic of the structural encoding and the growth of the dynamic knowledge base generated from their Books.
 This knowledge base serves as a corpus of conceptual data that supplements the generative AI powering the game logic and analysis.

 ## Privacy and Security Framework